One Finger Ukulele

 The hardest thing about One Finger Ukulele

 You will need to learn the fret positions of the notes along the 4th string.
-That’s why we install chord markers on the side of the neck of out One Finger Ukuleles!
+I install chord markers on the side of the neck of my ukuleles.
 Of course you can always mark the notes on the side of your neck.

 Why One Finger Ukulele works